RoyNaor/CookBookAI/README.md

-# 🍳 CookBookAI — AI-Powered Recipe Platform - Still In Dev!!!
+# 🍳 CookBookAI — AI-Powered Recipe Platform

 **CookBookAI** is a full-stack application combining intelligent recipe generation powered by GPT-4 mini with a modern frontend built in Next.js and a FastAPI backend in Python.
 It allows users to request, save, and visualize recipes with automatically generated images using Unsplash or DALL·E.